-The assessor is responsible for devising assessment instruments (e.g. project and assignment briefs, examination papers), assessment criteria and mark sheets, consistent with the techniques identified below and QQI's assessment requirements.
+The assessor is responsible for devising assessment instruments (e.g. project and assignment briefs, examination papers), assessment criteria and mark sheets, consistent with the techniques identified below and FETAC's assessment requirements.

 Programme validation will require providers to map each learning outcome to its associated assessment technique.
+See current FET validation guidelines at www.qqi.ie.

-All learning outcomes must be assessed and achieved in accordance with the minimum intended module learning outcomes set out in the validated programme.
+All learning outcomes must be assessed and achieved